Thrombocytopenia is a condition in which there are too few platelets--the cells produced in the bone marrow that are needed for clotting.

 Without enough platelets, there may be bleeding into the tissues.
 Bruising of the skin often occurs.
 With bleeding, the red blood cells break down, producing bilirubin.
-This substance builds up in the blood causing jaundice.
+This substance builds up in the blood causing jaundice, a yellowing of the skin.
 Excessive bleeding, called hemorrhage, can be dangerous and can affect the brain and other body systems.

 The following are the most common symptoms of thrombocytopenia.
 However, each baby may experience symptoms differently.
 Symptoms may include:

 The symptoms of thrombocytopenia may resemble other conditions or medical problems.
-Always consult your baby's physician for a diagnosis.
+Always consult your baby's doctor for a diagnosis.

 In addition to a complete medical history and physical examination, laboratory testing of the blood can show decreased platelet counts.

-Specific treatment for thrombocytopenia will be determined by your baby's physician based on:
+Specific treatment for thrombocytopenia will be determined by your baby's doctor based on:

 Treatment will often depend on the cause of the thrombocytopenia.
 Blood transfusion with platelets may be needed.